lpabon/resources/containers/mock-plugin/README.md

 ## Building
 Just run `./make.sh`

-## Using for Debuggign a CSI driver
+## Using for Debugging a CSI driver
 Deploy using `mock-plugin.yaml`.
 This will create a DaemonSet which will install the mock-plugin container to each system.
 You can then go to the system with your CSI driver and run `csc` commands.
 Here is an example: